janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

 ## For users

-### Imported users and groups in Backstage with Keycloak plugin
+### Imported users and groups in Backstage using Keycloak plugin

 After configuring the plugin successfully, the plugin imports the users and groups each time when started.

-After the first import is complete, you can select `User` to list the users from the catalog page:
+After the first import is complete, you can select **User** to list the users from the catalog page:

 ![catalog-list](./images/users.jpg)

 You can see the list of users on the page:

 ![user-list](./images/user-list.jpg)

 When you select a user, you can see the information imported from Keycloak:

 ![user-profile](./images/user2.jpg)

-You can also select a `Group`, view the list, and select or view the information imported from Keycloak for a group:
+You can also select a group, view the list, and select or view the information imported from Keycloak for a group:

 ![group-profile](./images/group1.jpg)